WeisongZhao/rl_positivity_sim/README.md

 This should be somehow corresponding to the widely accepted point in the field of `single molecule localization`.

+> The simulation examples/codes are coming soon...

 ## Prior knowledge

+From a **Bayesian perspective**, introducing additional reasonable prior knowledge will make the estimation for small data (small photon number, small OTF support) more effective.

+Considering James' discovery, if corresponding to MLE, RL only considers Poisson noise, while Poisson noise does not contain background.
+So, the RL model seems to be deviating from the range of application (the image with background).

+So it would be a good correction/prior-knowledge to add `b` to the model based on this definition.

 ## Summary and outlook